 by Andrew Pacholyk, MS. LAc. ~

-This entire journey unfolded from two little pictures that were given to us over 15 years ago.
+This entire journey unfolded from two little pictures that were given to us over 20 years ago.
 The apartment we moved into was occupied by a woman for over 50 years.
 Upon her death, she had no family or friends left to leave her worldly possessions to.
 Before moving in, the superintendent asked us if we would be interested in some of her collectibles.
-So we inherited a beautiful marble table, an amazing bronze angel teetering on a marble pedestal and two little pictures, one of Beethoven and one of Mozart.
-We had also rediscovered the movie version of Amadeus and fell in love all over again with the music and locations in the movie (which were suppose to be Vienna, but was actually shot in Prague).
+So we inherited a beautiful marble table, an amazing bronze angel, teetering on a marble pedestal and two little pictures, one of Beethoven and one of Mozart.
+We had also rediscovered the movie version of Amadeus and fell in love all over again with the music and locations in the movie (which were suppose to be Vienna, but were actually filmed in Prague).
 Of course, Mozart had been in my life since I was 12, learning to play the piano and throughout my years as a classical dancer, but that little picture, made me start to look deeper at the man and his legendary status.

 It then became a dream of mine to visit some of the places Mozart lived, worked and made his mark.
 This past year I made the dream a reality and booked a flight to Vienna.
 Wolfgang Amadeus Mozart is considered classical musics’ wunderkind of all time!
 The celebrated composer was born in Salzburg on January 27, 1756 and this is where our journey began.